Gringotts-Dev/Galleons/README.md

 Contract Address: 0xd9cCdc9dA2C4665B2752BDE64e528eBc2EB92314

-Note: The Dev will be keeping 1Million GLN for personal use (14.28%).
+Note: The Goblins will be keeping 1Million GLN for personal use (14.28%).
 The remaining 6million will be given away for free.